A Gem of a Jam: Production notes

 A Gem of a Jam was filmed on June 12–16, 1943.
 The Stooges released more short subjects in 1943 than any other year at Columbia Pictures, A Gem of a Jam being the tenth entry.

 The gag of Curly stepping out of a trough appearing as a ghost first appeared in the 1934 Laurel and Hardy film The Live Ghost.
 When the night watchman (Dudley Dickerson) backs into the mannequin, he shouts, "I'm losing my mind!"
 This line, however, has been muted for television broadcasts and home video releases.
+The first Three Stooges short to feature the swing rendition of "3 Blind Mice," during the closing fade-out.
+The closing theme would be used again at the end of Busy Buddies.